Results and reports

-After the NAP sample assessments have taken place, a public report is released providing a national overview of student performance against the relevant standards.
-The report provides an analysis of various findings across states and territories and student sub-groups, for example: the relative achievements of boys/girls; metropolitan students/rural students and Indigenous/non-Indigenous students.
+The national report provides an overview of student performance against the relevant proficiency levels.
+The report includes an analysis of various findings across states and territories and student sub-groups, for example: the relative achievements of male/female students; metropolitan students/rural students and Indigenous/non-Indigenous students.

 A technical report is also released, which provides detailed information about the statistical and measurement methods and procedures used.
 This enables valid interpretations and transparent evaluations of the reported outcomes.

 Individual student reports are not provided for NAP sample assessments.
 Participating schools receive a basic report about the performance of their students.